Few AIM-listed drug development companies have late-stage clinical assets in the pipeline

 Lead product in late-stage clinical trial

-ImmuPharma’s flagship drug, Lupuzor™, a potential treatment for Lupus has completed dosing patients across US, Europe and Mauritius and has announced top line results for the Phase III trial in April 2018 (Click here) and May 2018 (Click here)
+ImmuPharma’s flagship drug, Lupuzor™, a potential treatment for Lupus completed dosing patients in an international pivotal Phase III trial and announced in April 2018 (Click here) and May 2018 (Click here).

 Unmet medical need